ksanu1998/starter-academic/content/post/learning-resources/index.md

 ---
-title: Great learning resources
+# title: Resources
-subtitle: This is a compendium of excellent books, lecture notes, and slides, spanning various fields of study in Mathematics, Machine Learning, Computer Science, Engineering, Natural Sciences, Social Sciences, and Literature, that are publicly available.
+subtitle: A compendium of excellent books, lecture notes, and slides, spanning various fields of study, that are publicly available.

 # Summary for listings and search engines
-summary: This is a compendium of excellent books, lecture notes, and slides, spanning various fields of study in Mathematics, Machine Learning, Computer Science, Engineering, Natural Sciences, Social Sciences, and Literature, that are publicly available.
+# summary:
 # Link this post with a project
 # projects: []